-->

 The Servant (Apple TV+)

 The Servant is a bit slow to start, but the dark, chilling scenes of normally banal activities — a woman eating breakfast, a man cooking dinner — will keep you on the edge of your seat, knowing that something sinister is just around the corner.
 The premise of this show is a weird one.
 After a young couple loses their baby, the mother enters a catatonic state in her grief, which she’s only brought out of when given a lifelike doll that looks just like her deceased son.
 She treats the doll like a real baby, even hiring a nanny for him.
-When the nanny arrives, her husband is weirded out to see that the young woman also treats the doll like a human baby…until one night he hears it crying and realizes that it might not be a doll at all.
+When the nanny arrives, her husband is weirded out to see that the young woman also treats the doll like a human baby…until one night, he hears it crying and realizes that it might not be a doll at all.

 Lovecraft Country (Max)

 We would be lying if we said we totally understood what was going on in Lovecraft Country — it’s chock-full of references to the original science fiction book series that only a diehard Lovecraft fan would pick up on.
 But part of what makes the show so terrifying is the way that each episode confronts racism through the lens of the traditional horror genre.
-One minute you’ll be watching it and feel terrified by the monsters that have suddenly sprung up from the ground, and the next you’ll be even more disturbed by scenes from the Tulsa Race Massacre.
+One minute, you’ll be watching it and feel terrified by the monsters that have suddenly sprung up from the ground, and the next, you’ll be even more disturbed by scenes from the Tulsa Race Massacre.
 The show stars the late Michael K. Williams in one of his last roles, and he’s absolutely brilliant in it.
-It’s a crime that HBO decided not to renew this for a second season, so make sure to really savor all 10 episodes.
+It’s a crime that HBO decided not to renew this for a second season, so make sure to really savor all ten episodes.

 Stranger Things (Netflix)

-The ‘80s nostalgia that has swept streaming services in the past five years really started with Stranger Things.
+The ‘80s nostalgia that has swept streaming services in the past seven years really started with Stranger Things.
 There’s something delightfully Stephen King-esque about a group of kids in a pre-cellphone era hopping on their bikes and banding together to fight off an evil force that grownups don’t even know exists.

 The Walking Dead (Netflix, AMC+)

 The Walking Dead is the original zombie TV show.
 Like any show that runs for 11 seasons, it most certainly jumped the shark at some point.
-We think that it’s worth watching through season seven, and then calling it quits — but that’s still seven whole seasons of terrifying zombie gore.
-Long after the humans figured out how to live among the slow-moving zombie hoards, The Walking Dead did a very impressive job of keeping the show original and fresh by showing time and time again that after the apocalypse, more often than not the most dangerous monsters are other people.
+We think that it’s worth watching through season seven and then calling it quits — but that’s still seven whole seasons of terrifying zombie gore.
+Long after the humans figured out how to live among the slow-moving zombie hoards, The Walking Dead did a very impressive job of keeping the show original and fresh by showing time and time again that after the apocalypse, more often than not, the most dangerous monsters are other people.

 The Last of Us (Max)